 Header Image

-Since 2004 when the volunteer team started working on Delta Golf's restoration, visitors to the museum have asked and continue to ask a wide variety of questions about the aircraft and the restoration project.
-Below is a selection of some of the more common questions.
-If you have a question that doesn't appear here, please feel free to send me an email using the link on the 'Contact' page.
+Throughout Delta Golf's restoration, visitors to the museum asked a wide variety of questions about the aircraft and the restoration project.
+Below is a selection of some of those questions.
+If you have a question that doesn't appear here, please feel free to send me an email using the link on the 'About' page.

 Question 1: Why is the Brooklands Concorde known as Delta Golf?